AlgoGators/AlgoGators.github.io/src/carry/carryforecast.md

 Using the same Forecast Scalar formuala from Trend, we then scale our Smoothed Carry Forecast:

 \\[\text{Scaled Carry Forecast(Span)} = \text{Smoothed Carry Forecast(Span)} \times \text{Forecast Scaler} \\]

+The scaled combined forecast is then capped at a maximum value of +/- 20.